-Professor Cocking shares my concern: “The tree is suffering from an untreatable fungal infection.
+Professor Cocking shared my concern: “The tree is suffering from an untreatable fungal infection.
 We’re very much now at a terminal stage.
 It’s been going for 200 years.
 It’s been struggling for the last ten years.
 Having seen it, with the bark peeling off, the signs are that within a year or so it is going to die.
 It’s sad really that it has been neglected.
 It feels like a matter of civic pride.
 It’s not fitting that Southwell should neglect its heritage in this way when for a few hundred pounds a year the garden could be looked after.”

-The plight of the tree, raised by this blog, has generated international media exposure, with coverage and offers of help coming from Japan, Canada and France.
-The concerns and offers of assistance have encouraged Coulson, who is keen to point out the many people over the years who have helped care for the tree.
+The plight of the tree, raised by this blog, generated international media exposure, with coverage and offers of help coming from Japan, Canada and France.
+The concerns and offers of assistance encouraged Coulson, who was keen to point out the many people over the years who helped care for the tree.
 “I have tried to look after the garden, but I’ve never touched the tree – it’s too precious for an amateur like me.
 I’ve always had support from people in Southwell and from experts like local fruit farmer Sir John Starkey and Nottingham Trent University’s Brackenhurst campus.”

 He was keen to pay particular tribute to Claude Coates, a fruit farmer from Wisbech in Cambridgeshire who came over four times a year for over a decade in the 60s and 70s to spray, prune and tend the tree.
 “There are lots of people over the years who have played a part in the Bramley apple story but Claude gets no recognition.
 Soon after Nance bought the cottage at auction he came over to see her and he showed real devotion to the tree.”